 Cancun airport’s old control tower memorial

-Today the Cancun International Airport has two runways and a tall control tower, reaching 18th place in the tallest control towers in the world.
+Today the Cancun International Airport has two runways and a tall control tower, reaching 18th place among the tallest control towers in the world.

-Some documents’ records mention that at that time there were no other buildings constructed in the area, so the old control tower was possibly the first built structure of Cancún’s recent history.
+Some documents’ records mention that at that time there were no other buildings constructed in the area, so the old control tower was possibly the first built structure in Cancún’s recent history.

 Cresencio Ballesteros, the main shareholder and then president of Mexicana de Aviación, once said, skeptically looking at the initial precarious airport: “Forgive me for saying this, but I think that a Mexicana jet will never land here”.

 In 1976, once the new airport was built, a commercial jet accidentally landed on Kabah Avenue, which previously served as the runway for the first airport, causing confusion and surprise.

 Due to its accelerated growth, the Cancun of today is very different from the town that once was a few decades ago.
 In the Glorieta de la Colosio, there is proof of that small town that few knew – the old control tower.

 The airport’s old control tower

 This wooden structure on the Great Glorieta de la Colosio is a replica of the tower that controlled the arrival of flights.
 It is located on what was the 1st runway of the 1st airport that this Caribbean oasis once had.